keapgeek/laravel-keap/README.md

 This package uses OAuth 2 with the REST API v1 of Keap, **WITHOUT** relying on the SDK of infusionsoft.

+You can find a whole website with the documentation for this package at [https://www.laravelkeap.com/](https://www.laravelkeap.com/)

 ## Installation

 To install this package, we need to install the Laravel part and create the API credentials to connect to your Keap Application.